wirt-ee/wirt-ee.github.io/docs/offers/openstack.md

 Let's look at two trivial examples.
 In the first example, the controller plane database is a 3x replica.
 Losing one replica is not a significant event.
 However, the split-brain condition can occur like any other quorum-based system.
 In the second example, the networking interface or switch malfunctions.
 Losing one network path won't affect installation.
 However, things would be sad if the design decision was to run a hyper-converged cloud infrastructure on a single interface.

+## Timetable
+The inertia of decently sized OpenStack-based cloud solutions is quite massive.
+The fresh deployment timeline mostly depends on the components required.
+For basic SDN and shared storage upgrades, roughly 70% of the time will go to pre-upgrade test-prepare tasks and 30% to post-upgrade tasks and emerging fixes.

 ## Stack of all things
 As the name OpenStack suggests, it's a stack of things.
 We help you to make the correct choices in that stack.